nfdi4cat/pid4cat-model/docs/open-data.md

 # Open Data

-We plan to make a PID meta data dump available as FAIR data in the future.
+We plan to make a PID metadata dump available as FAIR data in the future.

 ## PID Metadata Dump